HTTP-RPC/Sierra/README.md

 * `lineStart()`
 * `lineEnd()`

-These methods can be used to declare spacer cells in a box panel:
+These methods can be used to declare spacer cells:

 * `horizontalStrut()`
 * `verticalStrut()`